yousefalshaikh17/protein_mesh_simulated_annealing/README.md

-Tetrahedral Meshing Tools
+Protein Mesh Optimization Tool Using Simulated Annealing
 =========================

-These Python tools were originally developed to support tetrahedral meshes for the Fluctuating Finite Element Analysis [FFEA](https://bitbucket.org/FFEA/ffea/downloads/) package, the authors gratefully acknowledge the help and support of the FFEA team.

-The purpose is to convert Medical Research Council (MRC) files to tetrahedral mesh files in Tetgen format, view and analyse the results.
-FFEA output meshes in their own (.vol) format are also viewable.
+This Python tool allows for a protein mesh to be optimized for use in simulation.
+Currently, the tool only optimizes the faces of the tetrahedron mesh and the fitness of each node.

 The main tools comprise:

-    * an converter from MRC files, which are used to store cryogenic electron microscope (cryo-em) data, to tetrahedral mesh files, in Tetgen or VTK formats.

-    * a visualization tool that both allows the user to interactively explore the tetrahedral mesh and provides properties of the individual tetrahedra.

-    * tools for extracting data from MRC files and thresholding the files.

-This work was funded by Joanna Leng's EPSRC funded RSE Fellowship (EP/R025819/1)
+    * Read & Write functionality for tetrahedal meshes.

+    * Ability to compute densities of mesh nodes, faces, and elements using an MRC file.

+    * Perform Simulated Annealing on the mesh to improve its quality.

+This work was developed for the Advanced Computer Science Masters of Science Degree Project at the University of Leeds.
+It makes use of the tet_mesh_tools repository which could be found here: <https://github.com/jonathanHuwP/tet_mesh_tools>

-Project start in summer 2021.
+Project start in summer 2024.

 ## Version

-This is version 1.0
+This is version 1.0 which is what was provided for the project.

 ## Copyright and License

+Licenses of the forked repositories apply.

-The algorithm and software in this project were developed by Joanna Leng, Jonathan Pickering and J Rogers together with the FFEA team at the University of Leeds.
+The algorithm and software in the tet_mesh_tools repository were developed by Joanna Leng, Jonathan Pickering and J Rogers together with the FFEA team at the University of Leeds.
 The main funding for this was Joanna Leng's Research Software Engineering Fellowship (EP/R025819/1).

 Licensed under GNU General Public License v3.0 as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at <https://www.gnu.org/licenses/gpl-3.0.html>.